WTFAcademy/WTF-Ethers/en/16_MultiCollect/readme.md

   - web
 ---

-# Ethers Simplified Guide: 16.
+# WTF Ethers: 16.
 Batch Collection

-I have recently been relearning `ethers.js`, solidifying the details and writing a `WTF Ethers Simplified Guide` for beginners to use.
+I have recently been relearning `ethers.js`, solidifying the details and writing a `WTF Ethers Tutorial` for beginners to use.

 **Twitter**: [@0xAA_Science](https://twitter.com/0xAA_Science)